aquietlife/zora/README.md

 # Models

-Zora comes with two models:
+Zora comes with one model:

 ## Personal ASR

-- Audrey: A CNN-based speech recognizer.
+- A CNN-based speech recognizer.
 A current implementation shows you how to make an ASR system that recognizes digits (0-9).
 This model also has interpretability functionality like feature visualization.

-# General ASR

-- Speech-Transformer: A transformer-based speech recognizer that uses public domain, open datasets for general purpose speech recognition.
-You are also able to fine-tune the model to make it better at hearing specific voices you want it to recognize.
-This model also has interpretability functionality through mechanistic interpretability techniques.

-# Metrics and Evaluation

-- Facilitated through Weights and Biases

-# Zora Platform

-- For hosting training data and weights

-# Open Training

-- Trained on Heap (show specs of machine it was trained on)
+The examples demonstrate how to use this model to recreate [Audrey](https://nyuscholars.nyu.edu/ws/portalfiles/portal/576153242/Vocal_Features_From_Voice_Identification.pdf).

 # How to Use